 Some IDEs are dedicated to a specific, single programming language while there are a few more that support multiple languages.
 Eclipse, NetBeans, CodeEnvy, Xojo, and Xcode are some examples of modern IDEs.

 In our last post of Node.js I have highlighted some of the best web hosting platforms for Node.js application, today I have listed down the names of major IDEs for Node.js development.
-Most of them support multiple platforms like OSX, LINUX, and Windows.
-I have also listed down some names of popular text editors since they perform much of the required job.
+Most of them support multiple platforms like OSX, Linux, and Windows.
+I have also listed down some names of popular text editors since they perform much of the required jobs.

 Here the Top 10 IDEs for Developing Node.js Apps we will be looking at: –

 Cloud 9 is a free, cloud-based IDE supporting application development with popular technologies, including Node.js, PHP, C++, Meteor and more.
 It offers a powerful online code editor that lets you write, run and debug your code.
 Moreover, Cloud 9 provides several features, such as key binding editor, built-in image editor, live previewing and a lot more.

 Koding is an open-source, cloud-based IDE for developing applications using Node.js, PHP, Ruby and more.
 The IDE offers a variety of features, including syntax highlighting, keyboard shortcuts, collapsible panes, workspace, auto indenting, code folding and code preview using built-in browser.
 Koding offers multi-cursor support to allow making similar edits at once.